Long Sutton, Lincolnshire

 On Vicarage Lane stands Seagate Hall, built in the late 18th century to serve as a residence for Thomas Leigh-Bennett, vicar of St Mary's church.
 The house, begun around 1784, incorporates part of an earlier Tudor building.
 For 2 centuries it served as a vicarage and for 120 of those years, the vicars were members of the same Leigh-Bennett family.

 St Mary's Church

 The pretty medieval church is known for its lead-covered spire, but there is much more to see!
 The building dates to the late 12th or early 13th century, replacing a wooden church built in 1120 by Robert de Haia.
 The striking west tower was originally free-standing and only linked to the body of the church when the aisles were extended.

 There are fragments of stained glass dating to 1380, and more from the 14th and 15th century.
 One of the windows depicts part of a Jesse Tree, the mythological family tree of Christ.
 Look for the grave slab of John Bailey, a local surgeon killed by robbers in 1795 while returning from visiting a patient.
 The grave slab is inscribed 'Alas Poor Bailey'.

-There is a 12th century font and a 15th century brass lectern, plus a poor box dated 1712.
+There are a 12th-century font and a 15th-century brass lectern, plus a poor box dated 1712.